We are currently experiencing lead times of up to 7 days for delivery.

 The fantastic Scindapsus Aurea goes by many other names such as the formal Epipremnum Aureus, a nickname of Golden Pothos and its most common moniker, Devil’s Ivy – named because it is so hard to kill!
 In addition to these, it’s also known as Devil’s Vine, Ceylon Creeper, Hunter’s Robe, Ivy Arum and Money Plant.
 There are also different varieties of this plant, but this is one of the most popular thanks to its handsome good looks and easygoing nature.

 This rather large “little devil” needs a moss pole at the centre of its world, as without it, the leaves can start to creep, trail and cling, heading in the direction of light sources.
 That is perfect if you want a climber in your garden, but tricky if you want to keep it in one place in your lounge!
 The moss pole helps to direct the growth, encouraging this lively plant to grow onwards and upwards.
 The moss pole will gradually be covered by the plant.
 As a result, you will have a beautiful tall statement piece of architectural greenery to brighten up your home!

-One of our absolute favourite features of this plant are its leaves.
+One of our absolute favourite features of this plant is its leaves.
 They are a beautiful heart shape and a bright gorgeous green.
 They also have flecks and streaks of golden yellow adding a bit of sunshine to your house too!